Project description

-The project consists of the application of artificial intelligence technologies on energy consumption data both in the domestic sphere and in the industrial sector with the aim of finding consumption patterns and creating models that allow improving efficiency and reduce energy consumption.
+The project consists of applying artificial intelligence technologies to energy consumption data in both the domestic and industrial sectors with the aim of finding consumption patterns and creating models that allow for improving efficiency and reducing energy consumption.

-In a first phase, the experimental data will be obtained and treated so that they can be subsequently analyzed.
+In a first phase, experimental data will be obtained and processed so that they can be subsequently analyzed.
 The first contributions are expected to be made in the field of signal processing and data pre-processing.
-Afterwards, work will be done on "feature selection" algorithms for the search for better predictors of energy consumption and generation.
-From the selection of patterns, the different techniques for data modeling will be introduced, both in "machine learning" and in "deep learning" (neural networks, convolutional neural networks, recurrent neural networks), regressions.
+Later, work will be done on “feature selection” algorithms to find better predictors of energy consumption and generation.
+Based on pattern selection, the different techniques for data modeling will be introduced, both in “machine learning” and “deep learning” (neural networks, convolutional neural networks, recurrent neural networks), regressions.

-Techniques such as anomaly or novelty algorithms will be assessed for the analysis of operation and diagnosis.
+For the analysis of the operation and the diagnosis, techniques such as anomaly or novelty algorithms will be evaluated.
 Likewise, regression models will also be used as an indicator of malfunction.

-The "clustering" of data will be valued as a pre-processing technique and "ensemble learning" to obtain indicators that can be easily interpreted by non-expert users.
+Data clustering will be evaluated as a pre-processing technique and ensemble learning to obtain indicators that can be easily interpreted by non-expert users.

-The objective is to obtain patterns of consumption and disaggregation of consumption and electricity generation from the application of these techniques, to be able to detect what the energy consumption habits of consumers are and to be able to control and promote effective flexibility strategies.
+The objective is to obtain consumption patterns and disaggregation of consumption and electricity generation based on the application of these techniques, in order to detect the energy consumption habits of consumers and to be able to control and promote effective flexibility strategies.

-The direct application of all this study is energy saving.
-The objective will be to have aggregated and disaggregated models of electricity consumption, renewable generation and state of charge available in batteries that allow the optimization of flexibility services.
-Work will be done on the basis of load availability prediction to finally optimize flexibility services.
+The direct application of this entire study is energy savings.
+The objective will be to have aggregated and disaggregated models of electrical consumption, renewable generation and available state of charge in batteries that allow the optimization of flexibility services.
+Work will be based on the prediction of load availability to ultimately optimize flexibility services.

 MORE INFORMATION